sparksp/lt-osp/content/skill/immune-to-through.md

 requirements: []
 ladder: "immune-to-fumble"
 ---
 The character and their armour are immune to the Through effect, unless it has the Artefact damage type.
-This OS will not alter any other damage effect that ignores armour
+This Occupational Skill will not alter any other damage effect that ignores armour.